awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-and-update-an-organizational-trail-by-using-the-aws-cli.md

 }
 ```

 This example policy does not allow any users from member accounts to access the log files created for the organization\.
-By default, organization log files will be accessible only to the master account\.
+By default, organization log files are accessible only to the master account\.
 For information about how to allow read access to the Amazon S3 bucket for IAM users in member accounts, see [Sharing CloudTrail Log Files Between AWS Accounts](cloudtrail-sharing-logs.md)\.

 ## Enabling CloudTrail as a trusted service in AWS Organizations<a name="cloudtrail-create-organization-trail-by-using-the-cli-enable-trusted-service"></a>